 Nvidia CEO Gets Rock Star Reception in Taiwan With AI Stock Surge

-(Bloomberg) -- Jensen Huang, chief executive officer of chip phenom Nvidia Corp., made the case at an appearance in Taiwan that artificial intelligence will spill over the boundaries of the tech industry into everything from farming and factories to pharmaceuticals and climate change.
+(Bloomberg) -- Jensen Huang, chief executive officer of chip phenom Nvidia Corp., is getting the kind of treatment usually reserved for celebrities and sports stars during a trip to Taiwan.

 Most Read from Bloomberg